PaloAltoNetworks/terraform-provider-panos/docs/index.md

 * `query` - Log `get`.
 * `op` - Log `op`.
 * `uid` - Log user-id envocations.
+* `log` - (v1.9.0) Log `log`.
+* `export` - (v1.9.0) Log `export`.
+* `import` - (v1.9.0) Log `import`.
 * `xpath` - Log the XPATH associated with various actions.
 * `send` - Log the raw request sent to the device.
 This is probably only useful in development of the provider itself.
 * `receive` - Log the raw response sent back from the device.
 This is probably only useful in development of the provider itself.
+* `osx_curl` - (v1.9.0) Output the API calls as OSX cURL calls.
+Using the provider may uncover issues with PAN-OS itself.
+If you believe you have encountered a bug with PAN-OS, enable cURL logging and give TAC the output of that, as the provider itself is still community supported.
+* `curl_with_personal_data` - (v1.9.0) Without this specified, any curl logging will
+  replace the hostname with `HOST`, the API key with `APIKEY`, and will not include any additional headers specified by the `headers` provider param.
+If this logging type is specified in the logging, then these modifications are not done, essentially allowing you to copy/paste the cURL command and execute it yourself in your environment.

 The following is an example of the contents of a JSON config file: